SMART Goals: How to Write Simple And Effective Goals

 Ask Yourself:

-Example: “I want to complete an advanced Excel course and apply the learned skills to create a monthly financial report.”
+Example: “I want to finish an advanced Excel course and apply the learned skills to create a monthly financial report.”

 Be Realistic: Your goal should be challenging yet attainable.
 Consider the resources, skills, and time you have available.
 Setting an unrealistic goal can be discouraging and counterproductive.